 Although the city grew to prominence as a major port in the Roman Empire, it was founded by the Greeks, according to legend by the hero Diomedes, with the name ‘Brentesion’ which means ‘Deer’s Head’, referring to the shape of the natural harbour that has defined the city’s history.
 In parts of the harbour area there have been discoveries showing Bronze Age settlement; the harbour was used by the Mesappii for trading links to the Greeks and other peoples across the Adriatic.
 The great Roman road Via Appia terminated at Brindisi.

-You can have an interesting and varied tour of the central area, ancient and modern in a short time.
+You can have an interesting and varied tour of the central area, ancient and modern, in a short time.

 Try walking from the station along Corso Umberto, right opposite the entrance, passing a fountain in Piazza Cairoli before joining Corso Garibaldi which takes you directly to the waterfront.
-This is a pleasant 10 minute walk under trees, the streets are partly pedestrianised, lined with quality shops, bars and restaurants.
+This is a pleasant 10 minute walk under trees, the streets have wide pavements with only restricted access for vehicles, lined with quality shops, bars and restaurants.

 The old port area is reached at Piazza Vittorio Emanuele.
 Large passenger ships no longer dock here, they use the new port area a short distance away; but the terminal buildings are there, with coaches carrying people embarking/disembarking.
 However, occasionally significantly sized cargo and passenger ships do pull into this part of the waterfront, which is quite exciting to watch.